 - Shake hands again when leaving.
 Nod or give a slight bow when greeting a woman or an older person.

 - Introduce higher ranking people or older people first.

 - Western women should greet Malay men with a nod of their head and a smile.

-- Never touch anyone on the top of the head (home of the soul), especially a child.
+- Never touch anyone on the top of the head, especially a child.

-- Avoid touching anyone of the opposite sex.
+- Avoid touching anyone of the opposite gender.

 - Affection is not shown in public.

 - Use your right hand to eat, pass things and touch people.

 - Avoid passing objects with your left hand.